lbl-srg/MPCPy/doc/userGuide/source/introduction.rst

 Third-Party Software
 --------------------
 While MPCPy provides an integration platform, it relies on free, open-source, third-party software packages for model implementation, simulators, parameter estimation algorithms, and optimization solvers.
 This includes python packages for scripting and data manipulation as well as other more comprehensive software packages for specific purposes.
-In particular, emulation and MPC models for real systems rely heavily on the Modelica language specification (https://www.modelica.org/) and FMI standard (http://fmi-standard.org/) in order to leverage model library and tool development on these standards occurring elsewhere within building research and in other industries.
+In particular, modeling and optimization for physical systems rely heavily on the Modelica language specification (https://www.modelica.org/) and FMI standard (http://fmi-standard.org/) in order to leverage model library and tool development on these standards occurring elsewhere within the building and other industries.
 Two examples of these third-party tools are:

 - **JModelica.org** (http://jmodelica.org/) is used for simulation of FMUs, compiling FMUs from Modelica models, parameter estimation of Modelica models, and control optimization using Modelica models.
 - **EstimationPy** (http://lbl-srg.github.io/EstimationPy/) is used for implementing the Unscented Kalman Filter for parameter estimation of FMU models.

 Contributing
 ------------
 Research has shown that MPC can address emerging control challenges faced by buildings.
 However, there exists no standard practice or methods for implementing MPC in buildings.
 Implementation is defined here as model structure, complexity, and training methods, data resolution and amount, optimization problem structure and algorithm, and transfer of optimal control solution to real building control.
-Infact, different applications likely require different implementations.
+In fact, different applications likely require different implementations.
 Therefore, the aim is for MPCPy to be flexible enough to accommodate different and new approaches to MPC in buildings.

 If you are interested in contributing to this project, please contact the developers and visit the development site at https://github.com/lbl-srg/MPCPy.